 Clause 4 contains the Tenant’s covenants.
-These cover payment of rent and other outgoings (e.g. utilities), repair and maintenance, use, allowing the Landlord access for inspections and end-of-tenancy arrangements.
-(Council tax is mentioned as an expense which the Tenant must pay if the property is separately rated, but if the Tenant is a are student he is likely to qualify for a Council Tax exemption).
+These cover payment of rent and other outgoings (e.g., utilities), repair and maintenance, use, allowing the landlord access for inspections and end-of-tenancy arrangements.
+(Council tax is mentioned as an expense which the Tenant must pay if the property is separately rated, but if the tenant is a student he is likely to qualify for a Council Tax exemption).

 Clause 8 is an optional break clause for each party.
 Landlords should note that, as well as serving a notice to exercise the break, they must also serve a notice under section 21 of the Housing Act 1988.
 The break notice will only bring the fixed term of the tenancy to an end.
 A section 21 notice is needed in respect of the periodic tenancy which will automatically arise once the fixed term has ended.